Yeeb1/SharpLansweeperDecrypt/README.md

 ### Automatic Decryption

-With no arguments specified the tool will try to automaicautomatically dump and decrypt all configured `Scanning Credentials`
+With no arguments specified the tool will try to automatically dump and decrypt all configured `Scanning Credentials`

 ```
 sliver (maldev) > inline-execute-assembly tool/SharpLansweeperDecrypt.exe -